fsantanna/pingus/ceu/README.md

 <!-- CPP-CONTAINER -->

-Most UI widgets in the `GameSession` screen are static and coexist with it, i.e., they are added in the constructor and are never removed explicitly [[![X]][cpp-gamesession-containers]]:
+Most UI widgets in the `GameSession` screen class are static and coexist with it, i.e., they are added in the constructor and are never removed explicitly [[![X]][cpp-gamesession-containers]]:

 @CODE_LINES[[